zbraiterman/security-community/sast-intro.md

 # SAST Intro

-## What is a web application vulnerability?
+## What is a Web Application Vulnerability?

 A [vulnerability](https://owasp.org/www-community/vulnerabilities/) is a hole or a weakness in an application that allows an attacker to cause harm to the stakeholders of an application.

+## Discovering Web App Vulnerabilities

 ## What they scan